High-speed quantum transducer with a single-photon emitter in a 2D resonator: Introduction

-The proposed quantum transducer with a single-photon emitter in a 2D resonator (Fig.\ref{fig:1}) has several advantages.
-At low temperatures, the intrinsic linewidth of the zero-phonon line (ZPL) of a single-photon emitter can be much smaller than the linewidth of a nanoscale optical cavity (typically a few GHz) \cite{34}.
-Linewidths down to 50 MHz has been experimentally observed for quantum emitters in h-BN at 5K \cite{dietrich2017narrowband}.
-Thanks to the small mass of a 2D resonator, both single-photon optomechanical coupling strength and single-photon electromechanical coupling strength of this system can be about 100 MHz under suitable conditions, which can be larger than the optical decay rate ($\sim$ 50 MHz), mechanical decay rate ($\sim$ 100 kHz), and the microwave decay rate ($\sim$ 100 kHz) of this system \cite{dietrich2017narrowband,19,5,13}.
-Thus the system can reach the strong coupling regime with single photons.
+Thanks to the small mass of a 2D resonator, both single-photon optomechanical coupling strength and single-photon electromechanical coupling strength of this system can exceed 100 MHz under suitable conditions, which can be larger than the optical decay rate ($\sim$ 40 MHz), mechanical decay rate ($\sim$ 10 kHz), and the microwave decay rate ($\sim$ 10 kHz) of this system \cite{dietrich2017narrowband,19,5,13,will2017high,lee2019ultrahigh}.
+Thus the system can obtain strong coupling with single photons.
 Ideally, the quantum transducer can be put together with a superconducting quantum processor in a dilution refrigerator below 50 mK to operate \cite{kelly2015,5,11,12}.
 Because of the high vibration frequency ($> 1$ GHz), the relevant mechanical mode of a nanoscale 2D resonator will be automatically prepared in the quantum ground state in a dilution refrigerator.
 Thus no optical cooling is required to reach the quantum regime.